Phuket Vegetarian Festival 2019

-Do come prepared – mentally, for the body mutilation can be quite shocking, as well as physically, especially on the festival’s last night (evening of 17 October): statues of the Taoist gods are carried to Sapan Hin in an enormous procession where thousands of firecrackers and fireworks are detonated indiscriminately.
+Do come prepared – mentally, for the body mutilation can be quite shocking, as well as physically, especially on the festival’s last night: statues of the Taoist gods are carried to Sapan Hin in an enormous procession where thousands of firecrackers and fireworks are detonated indiscriminately.
 Either stay away or wear long sleeves and closed shoes, and cover your head and face if you venture close to the sometimes war-like revelry.
 Wearing earplugs is also not a bad idea.

 If you think this is all show to please tourists, think again.
 The Nine Emperor Gods Festival is based on ancient Chinese beliefs and is as genuine a festival as they come.
 By adhering to a set of strict rules and by bodily self-mutilation – by some devotees – where each mutilation represents a sacrifice, participants believe they take on the evil and sins of other worshippers to themselves, thereby returning auspiciousness back to the community.
 Sounds vaguely familiar?